 The succeeding Jin dynasty (265 - 420) also used Luoyang as its capital.
 However, the Jin was overrun by Xiongnu forces in 311 AD and the capital was relocated to Jiankang, the modern day Nanjing.
 During this uprising, Luoyang was almost completely destroyed.

 During the Northern Wei dynasty (493 - 543), Luoyang once again received the honor of being the capital for 50 years and flourished under emperor Xiao Wendi.
-During this time, the construction of the remarkable Longmen Grottoes started.
+During this time, the construction of the remarkable Longmen Buddhist Grottoes started.
 At the same time, the Shaolin temple was built on the nearby Mount Song.

 The last prosperity period came during the Sui dynasty and the Tang dynasty, when Luoyang emerged as capital three more times for a short period of time.
 According to written records, Luoyang was at that time the second largest city in the world after Xi'an.
 While traveling to Luoyang a visit to the old town and the Longmen Buddhist Grottoes should not be left out.

 Journey to China: The City of Luoyang, Shaolin Monastery, Longmen Grottoes und Baima Temple